ebears/emerald-dx/README.md

+# MOVED TO A NEW REPOSITORY - [pokeemerald-bear](https://github.com/ebears/emerald-dx)

 # Pokémon Emerald: bear Edition

 Just my project aimed at improving Pokemon Emerald.
 This is based on - and wouldn't be made possible without - the [pokeemerald](https://github.com/pret/pokeemerald) disassembly by PRET.